olafura/ex_xml/README.md

-# Exx - Elixir XML
+# ExXml - Elixir XML

 This is pre pre anything.
 Basic jsx like syntax works.